dbcalo/bad-movie-finder/README.md

 If you encounter:

-- Additional devices with consistent issues
+- additional devices with consistent issues
-- Other problematic patterns (profiles, containers, flags)
+- new problematic Dolby Vision profiles
+- other containers or formats that trigger color problems

 Feel free to open an issue or submit a pull request.